 Student loan repayment can be confusing and challenging for college students, especially those who will soon be graduating.
 If you have any questions regarding student loans or any other financial matter please schedule a FREE and confidential appointment with Powercat Financial Counseling today!
 Remember the best source of information about your student loan repayment is to contact your lenders or loan servicers directly for information and options.

 Check out the archived workshop video about Student Loan Repayment.

 How do I find out how much I have borrowed?

 You can retrieve a summary of all your FAFSA issued federal student loans at the National Student Loan Data System (NSLDS) site.
 You will need your FAFSA personal identification number (PIN), but if you've forgotten your PIN you can click here to request a duplicate pin.
 Your private loans will not be included in this list.
 You should contact your servicer or lender listed on your NSLDS report or log into their website to access information about the loans you have.
-If you are not sure who your lender is, you can get your credit report from www.annualcreditreport.com which will list all of your creditors including any private lenders.
+If you are not sure who your lender is, you can get your free credit report from www.annualcreditreport.com which will list all of your creditors including any private lenders.

 Why am I being required to take student loan 'exit counseling'?

 The Office of Financial Assistance is required to have every student complete exit counseling.
 It is used to educate borrowers on their rights and responsibilities and provide information to enable them to determine which repayment option best fits their individual financial needs.
 It will take approximately 30-40 minutes to complete and is a good starting point for understanding your repayment options.